-- a. failed to behave in a way that maintains the trust the public places in the firm and in the provision of legal services, in breach of Principle 6 of the SRA Principles 2011. - b. failed to comply with its legal and regulatory obligations, in breach of Principle 7 of the SRA Principles 2011. - c. failed to carry out the business effectively and in accordance with proper governance and sound financial and risk management principles, in breach of Principle 8 of the SRA Principles 2011. - d.
-Outcome 7.2 of the SRA Code of Conduct 2011 (the Code) which states you have effective systems and controls in place to achieve and comply with all the Principles, rules and outcomes and other requirements of the Handbook, where applicable. - e.
-Outcome 7.3 of the Code which states you identify, monitor and manage risks to compliance with all the Principles, rules and outcomes and other requirements of the Handbook if applicable to you and take steps to address issues identified. - f. failed to achieve Outcome 7.5 of the SRA Code of Conduct 2011, which states you comply with legislation applicable to your business, including anti-money laundering and data protection legislation.
-From 25 November 2019 (when the SRA Standards and Regulations came into force): - g. failed to act in a way that upholds public trust and confidence in the solicitors profession and in legal services provided by authorised persons, in breach of Principle 2 of the SRA Principles 2019. - h. failed to comply with all of the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, in breach of Rule 2.1 of the SRA Code of Conduct for Firms 2019. - i. failed to keep up to date with and follow the law and regulation governing the way you work, in breach of Rule 3.1 of the SRA Code of Conduct for Firms 2019.
+- a. failed to behave in a way that maintains the trust the public places in him and in the provision of legal services, in breach of Principle 6 of the SRA Principles 2011. - b. failed to comply with his legal and regulatory obligations, in breach of Principle 7 of the SRA Principles 2011. - c. failed to carry out his role in the business effectively and in accordance with proper governance and sound financial and risk management principles, in breach of Principle 8 of the SRA Principles 2011. - d. failed to achieve Outcome 7.2 of the SRA Code of Conduct 2011, which states you have effective systems and controls in place to achieve and comply with all the Principles, rules and outcomes and other requirements of the Handbook where applicable. - e. failed to achieve Outcome 7.3 of the SRA Code of Conduct 2011, which states that you identify, monitor and manage risks to compliance with all the Principles, rules and outcomes and other requirements of the Handbook, where applicable. - f. failed to achieve Outcome 7.5 of the SRA Code of Conduct 2011, which states you comply with legislation applicable to your business, including anti-money laundering and data protection legislation.

+From 25 November 2019 (when the SRA Standards and Regulations came into force):

+- g. failed to act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons, in breach of Principle 2 of the SRA Principles 2019. - h. failed to comply with all of the SRA's regulatory arrangements, as well as with other regulatory and legislative requirements, in breach of Rule 2.1 of the SRA Code of Conduct for Firms 2019. - i. failed to keep up to date with and follow the law and regulation governing the way you work, in breach of Rule 3.1 of the SRA Code of Conduct for Firms 2019.